Last Updated on

 Now that you’re logged back in, open up Device Manager.
 Look for an entry called “HD Audio Controller” under Sound, Video, and Game Controllers.

 Right-click on it and select Update Driver Software.
 Then browse to where you saved the.exe file for your driver and click OK.
-After that, restart your PC again.
+Thereafter, restart your PC again.

 Download And Extract Files